Championing Our Community

 A vision for what can be, a drive to transform Edmonton together.

-For Rhiannon, community-based advocacy is her life’s work.
+For Rhiannon, community-based leadership is her life’s work.
 She is running to continue serving with greater reach and impact.
 If you’d like to help Rhiannon bring vision to action, consider getting involved here.